 - Tuition Cost: $6,158/yr

-The University of Great Falls is a private, Roman Catholic school that centers its liberal arts education on the teachings of Jesus Christ.
-The school has also known University of Providence
+The University of Providence is a private, Roman Catholic school that centers its liberal arts education on the teachings of Jesus Christ.

 - Graduation Rate: 22 percent